qkzk/fm/development.md

   - [x] display a triangle to display folded status
   - [x] unfold all, fold all

+### Version 0.1.10 : keep track previous mode

+- [x] return to previous mode when executing (ie. pressing Enter) or leaving a mode which mutates the content (like sort).
+- [x] tree: sort.

 ## TODO

 - [ ] remote control